 Proteins are organic compounds made of smaller building blocks called amino acids.
 Unlike carbohydrates and lipids, amino acids contain nitrogen as well as carbon, hydrogen, and oxygen.
-Proteins are found in a variety of foods, but meats and dairy products are among the most concentrated sources.
-Grains, legumes, and vegetables all contribute protein to the diet, whereas fruits contribute negligible amounts.
-The amino acids that we get from dietary protein combine with the amino acids made in the body to make hundreds of different body proteins.
+Proteins are found in a variety of foods.
+Meats and dairy products are concentrated sources of protein.
+Grains, legumes, and vegetables are also sources of protein, whereas fruits contribute negligible amounts.
+The amino acids that we get from dairy protein combine with the amino acids made in the body to make hundreds of different body proteins.
 Proteins are the main structural material in the body.
-They are also important components in blood, cell membranes, enzymes, and immune factors.29 Proteins regulate body processes and can also be used for energy.
+They are also important components in blood, cell membranes, enzymes, and immune factors.
+Proteins regulate body processes and can also be used for energy.
+They provide approximately 4 calories per gram.